BlastTea/MWidget/README.md

   });
   ```
 - ## DateTime Extension
-  Extension for converting DateTime class into a formatted date and depends on language.
+  Extension for converting DateTime class into a formatted date.
   ### Usage
-  To convert DateTime into a formatted one, use
+  To convert DateTime into a formatted string, use
   ```dart
   DateTime now = DateTime.now();
   now.toFormattedDate(withWeekday: true, withMonthName: true); // Tuesday, July 04, 2023